ChickenProp/pretty-gist/README.md

 precedence level of the context, which the caller tells them.
 That's not strictly necessary here, precedence-aware classes could put that in their config types.
-But then the caller can't provide that info (because the callee might not have it), so the user has to.
+But then the caller can't provide that info (because the callee might not accept it), so the user has to.
 That would suck.

 So instead of the `gist` method I wrote above, we actually have